prometheusresearch/baseline-codebase/src/rex.forms/test/test_ctl.rst

     The channel-uid argument is the UID of the Channel that the Form will be associated with.
     <BLANKLINE>
-    The configuration is the path to the JSON file containing the Web Form Configuration to use.
+    The configuration is the path to the JSON/YAML file containing the Web Form Configuration to use.
     <BLANKLINE>
     Options: